jibrelnetwork/jsearch-backend/jsearch/syncer/tests/README.md

       - [ ] Scaler returns state for all workers.
    3. Behavior:
       - [ ] if one worker stops without exit code 0 - scaler will stops with exit code 1
+      - [ ] if worker have completed sync range - scaler should keep working
 4. Behavior
    1. Exit
        - [ ] Error have occurred, then worker should exits with code 1.